The Best Bay Area Apple Picking Orchards

 Related: Al Fresco Family Time: SF Eateries with Outdoor Seating

-Clearview Orchards: Located in the beautiful Santa Cruz Basin, Clearview Orchards offers a huge variety of certified organic apples, specializing in Gala and Fuji, Honey Crisp and Mitsu.
-Pick some apples and enjoy their beautiful terraced grounds with a view of the Watsonville valley.
-They also sell delicious local honey, fresh-pressed apple cider, and the kiddos can even pick out their own pumpkins, just in time for fall.
+Clearview Orchards: Located in the beautiful Santa Cruz Basin, Clearview Orchards offers a huge variety of certified organic apples, specializing in Gala, Fuji, Honey Crisp, and Mitsu.
+Pick some apples and enjoy their beautiful terraced grounds with a view of the Watsonville Valley.
+They also sell delicious local honey, and fresh-pressed apple cider, and the kiddos can even pick out their own pumpkins, just in time for fall.
 This year they will open Saturdays and Sundays starting Sept.
-3 through Oct.
-30, from 10 a.m. to 4 p.m.
-Advanced reservations are required and a $7 entry fee for each vehicle will give you a one-hour time slot for your littles to pick to their heart’s content.
+9, from 10 a.m. to 4 p.m.
+Advanced reservations are required with a $7 entry fee for each vehicle.
+Leave the pets at home, and no food or drinks (aside from water bottles) are allowed, so eat before you arrive and save some room for that delicious apple cider!

 646 Trabing Rd.